In Depth Baby Product Reviews Led by a Pediatrician

 Too small for older children

-Not only does the VASCHY Preschool Backpack meet our backpack expectations, but the bag is downright cute (bring on the compliments!).
-The bag feels sturdy, and the fabric feels durable, making the bag's overall quality satisfactory for most needs.
-Besides one large compartment, it has an easy-access front pocket for smaller items like snacks.
-The zippers are a breeze to open and close, and the bag features two elastic side pockets to stash a water bottle and more.
+Not only does the VASCHY Preschool Backpack meet our backpack expectations, but the bag is downright cute.
+The VASCHY feels sturdy, and the fabric feels durable, making its overall quality good for most needs.
+It has a large main pocket and an easy-access front pocket for smaller items like snacks.
+The zippers work well without getting caught, and the bag features two elastic side pockets to stash a water bottle and snacks.
 Inside the big compartment, there's a write-on nametag, and this contender is the only one in our lineup with a chest strap, which helps stabilize the backpack and improve wearing comfort.
+Our parent tester says, “I love that the chest clip keeps the shoulder straps in place on narrower bodies.”

 This bag has one large compartment, which we prefer for younger children who don't need to organize items like older students.
-But if a bag with multiple storage pockets is a better fit for your child's organizational style, you may not like this contender as much.
-Also, this backpack comes in two sizes: small and large.
+But if a bag with multiple pockets is a better fit for your child's needs, you may prefer something like the Skip Hop Little Kid Backpack.
+This bag is super cute and has a smaller pocket.
+Also, the VASCHY comes in two sizes: small and large.
 We tested the small size for our review, which we think meets a preschooler's or kindergartener's needs.
-We suggest moving up to the large size (11W x 5.5D x 15.7 H and 15.69L capacity) for older children as they will likely carry more items.
+Our tester said, “I like the smaller size; it is less overwhelming for smaller children.”
+We suggest moving up to the large size (11W x 5.5D x 15.7 H and 15.69L capacity) for older children, as they will likely need to carry more.
 A larger pack that also rolls and might be suitable for kids with heavier books is the J World New York Sunrise Rolling Backpack.
 However, if you need a basic pack that works for younger kids, this is a great contender.

 The Everest's lower price point is applause-worthy, especially for budget-minded folks, but the bag's design and quality are somewhat lacking, making us question potential durability and longevity.
 The shoulder straps have minimal padding, but the bag's backside has none.
-The lack of padding makes it a no-go for older kids with heavier loads who might find it uncomfortable when full of favorite children's books.
+The lack of padding makes it a no-go for older kids with heavier loads who might find it uncomfortable when full of books.
 Also, the fabric is thin, increasing the chance of holes, and the bag has no suitable pocket for a water bottle.
 If your budget can be stretched, the VASCHY Preschool Backpack could be the better choice, with more padding on the straps and a little better quality.
-However, the bare minimum design and lower price make it a good choice for younger children with less to carry.
+If you need something for heavier items or more books, the J World New York Sunrise Rolling Backpack could be a better fit, given the larger size and thicker material with rolling capabilities.
+Our tester said, “I like the rolling capabilities of the J World for heavier items.”
+However, the bare minimum design and lower price of the Everest make it a good choice for younger children with less to carry.

 Side Pocket(s): Yes | Size/Capacity: 18x13x9/34.5L